jamieshepherd/jamie14/README.md

-## jamieshepherd.me
+## jamie.sh

-This is the repository for the latest version of jamieshepherd.me - the personal website of Jamie Shepherd (that's me!).
+This is the repository for the latest version of jamie.sh - the personal website of Jamie Shepherd (that's me!).
 If you would like to use parts of the source code for your own projects, please feel free.
 I only ask that you don't blatently rip off the design and be creative with your own.

 ## Attribution